inivekin/abosa/abosa.typ

-part refraction, part reflection, barely asserted appearance, readying to shirk hand given, assuming givers would nae care for empty body undriven, a skin not lived in, life laid bare.
+part refraction, part reflection, barely asserted appearance, readying to shirk hand given, assuming givers would not care for empty body undriven, a skin not lived in, life laid bare.
 Longer was I not and won't be